3x-dev/InspiritAI/README.md

 # InspiritAI Programs
 Fake news detection project completed @InspiritAI

-Repo contains various iterations of a Fake News detection model utilizing various techniques such as keyword analysis, bag of words techniques, and the GloVe model.
+Repo contains various iterations of a Fake News detection model utilizing various NLP techniques such as keyword analysis, bag of words techniques, and the GloVe model.